REVIEWED JUNE 2024

 Non-preemption states

-Non-preemption states respect local control and believe that local government officials are best suited to determine their own animal control and public safety policies.
+Non-preemption states respect local control and believe that local government officials are best suited to determine their own animal control and dangerous and vicious dog safety policies.
 Municipal jurisdictions in these states are free to enact breed-specific ordinances for the purposes of public health and safety and animal welfare.
-Learn more about the different types of breed-specific ordinances that cities and counties adopt to protect public health in our Breed-Specific Legislation FAQ.
+Learn more about the different types of breed-specific laws that cities and counties adopt to protect public health and safety in our Breed-Specific Legislation FAQ.

 States that Protect Local Breed-Specific Ordinances